jonathang1227/net_ninja_quote_lab/README.md

 # net_ninja_quote_lab

-Net Ninja Quote Lab - Part 1
+This code contains the requirements for Net Ninja Quote Lab - Part 1 & Part 2

 Implemented the Upvote and Date Features